SolaceDev/solace-dev-codelabs/markdown/get-started-basics/get-started-basics.md

 This will _bind_ the Subscriber application to the queue, and any data that the queue receives will be send to the application.

-Now ready to publish.
+Now you're ready to publish.
 On the Publisher side, change the topic to something that will match the (wildcarded?) subscription you added to the queue.
 Ensure that you have changed the "Delivery Mode" (aka quality of service) to **Persistent**:
 ![picture](img/try-me-pers3.png)

 Hit "Publish" and make sure your messages appear on the other side.